CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 ## Switching the default CAMB/CLASS (the not-so-easy way) <a name="appendix_new_camb_class_medium"></a>

-If users want to create their own `setup_camb.sh` and `compile_camb.sh` scripts, so they can work seamless with multiple modified CAMB/CLASSES, then they need to follow the steps below.
+If users want to create their own `setup_camb.sh` and `compile_camb.sh` scripts, so they can work seamless with multiple modified Boltznman codes, then they need to follow the steps below.
 Here, we assume the users want to create a new modified CAMB, named CAMBQ (the modified class case is similar).

 **Step :one::** Copy the setup and compile scripts.